xiaohu-art/Mocap2SMPL/README.md

 ### Demo

-the original video is downloaded from [KIT Motions](https://motion-database.humanoids.kit.edu/details/motions/3130/?listpage=3) and the processed video of SMPL-X are showed below:
+the original video is downloaded from [KIT Motions](https://motion-database.humanoids.kit.edu/details/motions/3130/?listpage=3) and the processed video of SMPL-X are showed at:

-<video src="workspace/scripts/sweep.mp4"></video>
+`workspace/scripts/sweep.mp4`

 # Note: